lukejharmon/lanyon/chapters_preref/chapter5_mvbm_pre.md

 ## Section 5.6: Summary

 There are at least four methods for testing for an evolutionary correlation between continuous characters: likelihood ratio test, AIC model selection, PICs, and PGLS.
 These four methods as presented all make the same assumptions about the data and, therefore, have quite similar statistical properties (even simulating under a multivariate Brownian motion model, which deviates from the model assumptions, both PICs and PGLS have appropriate Type I error rates and very similar power).
 Any of these are good choices for testing for the presence of an evolutionary correlation in your data.

+## Section 5.7: Footnotes

+<a name="footnote5.1">1</a>: We might also want to carry out linear regression, which is related to correlation analysis but distinct.
+We will show examples of phylogenetic regression at the end of this chapter.

+## Section 5.8: References